botaniQQQ/interkassa-node/README.md

-# Generate URL for payment in Interkassa.
+# Generate URL for payment in Interkassa/Free-kassa.

 ## Installation